o3de/sig-ui-ux/README.md

-# Special Interest Group UI & UX (SIG UI-UX)
+# Special Interest Group UI & UX (SIG-UI-UX)

-## Description of the SIG UX-UI:
+## Description of SIG UI-UX

-The UI-UX SIG (Special Interest Group for UI and UX) is a collection of individuals who care deeply about the UX and UI experience of O3DE.
-It’s comprised of UX experts, developers, game artist, and an array of community contributors.
-Anyone who cares about user experience of O3DE is welcome to join.
-The UI UX SIG is a across cutting team that works with all of our other SIG programs to raise the bar of engine user experience.
+The SIG-UI-UX (Special Interest Group for UI & UX) is a group of individuals who care deeply about the user experience of O3DE.
+The group is comprised of UX Experts, Developers, Game Artists, and an array of community contributors.
+Anyone, who cares about the user experience of O3DE, is welcome to join.
+This SIG is a crosscutting team that works alongside other SIGs to raise the bar of the engine's user experience.

-## What the SIG UI-UX Does:
+## What We Do

-We manage the work stream for O3DE interfaces, including new workflows or design patterns for upcoming features coming from within O3DE.
+We manage the work stream for O3DE interfaces, including new workflows and design patterns for upcoming features within O3DE.
 We also undertake ongoing issues or features reported through GitHub.
-We also spend a percentage of our time designing a systematic approach to working with people using our designs in their own tools.
-This is done by creating and maintaining our design system called the BlueJay design system where developers can build tools without UX guidance.
-Last but not least, we run and maintain a set of quality standard for all of O3DE interfaces over the long term.
-This program is called Rev the Engine and it allows us to track and set goals the health of O3DE’s interfaces over many iterations.
+Additionally, we spend a percentage of our time designing a systematic approach to working with users of our designs within their tools.
+We do this by creating and maintaining our design system, the Blue Jay Design System.
+Ultimately, we run and maintain a set of quality standard for O3DE, this is through the Rev the Engine program which allows us to track and set goals for the health of O3DE over many iterations.

 ## How to Contribute SIG UI-UX